shimaore/useful-wind/router.coffee.md

 Middleware might be one of two things:
 - a function, in which case it is a `include`-only middleware
 - an object, in which case it must have an `include` entity as the middleware
-- a string, in which case `require` is first called and the resulting object or function is used

-First do `require` if the middleware is a string.

-        if typeof middleware is 'string'
-          middleware = require middleware

 At this point it should either be a function or an object.